Why is your Tutor Profile important?

 Clear and concise sections - Each section comes with additional guidance when you click edit.
 Make sure all the sections are filled in with sufficient detail, but keep them clear and concise.
 Listing the 50 papers you have published is irrelevant.
 Saying you published 50 papers in your field is a valuable statement and quite an achievement!
 People have short attention spans, grab it before you lose it (go on you can list the top couple).

-Background check - For tutors working on school level jobs, or with students under 18, we need to see a background check uploaded, see our background check articles for more information.
+Background check - All tutors must add a background check in order to bid on jobs.
+See our background check articles for more information.

 Qualifications - Relevant degrees and teaching qualifications.